 One of the major strengths of the art education program is that it is housed within the College of Fine Arts and Communication.
-Further, program coordination between art education and all studio art areas is comprehensive.
+Further, program coordination between Art Education and all studio art areas is comprehensive.
 MSU’s art education program is approved by the National Council for Accreditation of Teacher Education (NCATE).

-Contact Information John Hom firstname.lastname@example.org
+Contact Information Rebecca Willams firstname.lastname@example.org

 ART 342 Fundamentals of Secondary School Art (3).
 Survey of the profession of art education at the junior and senior high school levels.
 Provides students with a combination of clinical and field experiences.
-A course similar to ART 341 with emphasis upon teaching of art on the junior and senior high school levels and the supervision of art programs.
-Organization of the course includes lectures, discussions, individual and group research, observation and laboratory problems.
-Prerequisite: ART 341.
+A course similar to ART 341 with emphasis upon teaching of art on the junior and senior high school levels.
+This course is designed for the art major pursuing teacher certification in ART P-12.
 Six hours per week.
-Cannot be used as a general education credit.
+Field hours required.
+Prerequisite: EDU 103 or permission of the instructor.